-Happy to see you here!
 For this article I wanted to share a bit of my experience as a foreigner living in Sweden.
 It is now almost 2 years that I live in this extremely beautiful but slightly expensive country.
 I believe that one of the first things that one wants to know before moving to a new country regards expenses.
-I gathered the main costs we have here to give you a better idea of how much it costs to live in Stockholm.
+I gathered the main costs we have here to give you a better idea of the real cost of living in Stockholm.

 As a side note, I live together with my boyfriend, and so we do split equally the expenses.
 We live about 20 minutes away from the central station with the metro, in a 50 m2 apartment.
 Of course the housing expense can differ depending on: